FuelLabs/fuels-rs/docs/src/getting-started/wallets.md

 ## Checking balances and coins

-First, one should keep in mind that, with UTXOs, each _coin_ is unique, and corresponds to a unique UTXO.
+First, one should keep in mind that, with UTXOs, each _coin_ is unique.
+Each UTXO corresponds to a unique _coin_, and said _coin_ has a corresponding _amount_ (the same way a dollar bill has either 10$ or 5$ face value).
 So, when you want to query the balance for a given asset ID, you want to query the sum of the amount in each unspent coin.
 This is done very easily with a wallet:

 ```Rust
 let asset_id : AssetId = NATIVE_ASSET_ID